KBD2/SchemToVox/README.md

 ### Parameters
 - `-c`, `--compression`, from 0 to 10:
 Will merge similar colours - a higher value means a lower threshold for merging.
-May be required for larger schematics.
+May be desirable for larger or more detailed schematics.

 - `-u`, `--cull`:
 Will remove any invisible voxels (voxels with every face covered by an opaque voxel).